CVW-8 Returns Home Following Eleven-Month Deployment

 |0

-This work, CVW-8 Returns Home Following Eleven-Month Deployment [Image 8 of 8], by Zachary Wickline, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CVW-8 Returns Home Following Eleven-Month Deployment, by Stephany Bussolotti-Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.